United Cooperative Society Store

 Like the Women’s Era Club, the newspaper championed women’s suffrage, while also focusing on a broader set of issues.
 They ranged from the activities of local clubs and matters of health and literature to poverty and education.
 The publication was, according to historian Teresa Blue Holden, one that “broadcast the perspectives of black women nationally and linked their interests with those of white American women who were also contributors to the paper.”
 Animated by a spirit that rejected divisions of class, race, and religion, the paper advocated for the well-being of all women.

-The first few issues of the newspaper listed St. Augustine’s Trade School, an Episcopalian church-related institution at 185 Charles Street, as the home of The Women’s Era.
+The first few issues of the newspaper listed St. Augustine’s Trade School, an Episcopal Church-related institution at 185 Charles Street, as the home of The Women’s Era.
 By November 1894, however, presumably because it now had its own office, the building at 108 Charles Street was listed as the publication’s address.
 This address endured until the paper’s last issue, which was published in January 1897.
 A combination of declining financial resources and differences with the national club movement (many within perceived the newspaper as too radical) led to the publication’s demise.

 The four-story building (106-108 Charles Street) in which The Women’s Era’s offices were located today houses commercial space on the ground floor and private residences above.